Sixth in a series about the Inca Trail

 As I walked and Rachel hobbled, the sky to the east caught fire with a spectacular sunrise beyond the mountain peaks.
 I took few pictures, not wanting to do anything to slow us down.
 There was a sharp drop off to the right of the trail down a steep mountainside with the Sacred River, the Willkamayu (Urubamba River) running below.
 This was the very river (though by a different name) that we’d crossed on Day One.

 As we hiked, a large bird landed in a tree nearby.
 We asked Yaneth what it was called.
 After a hesitation searching for the correct English word, she answered that it was a turkey.
-I snapped a rather poor photograph that was suitable enough for identification purposes later when I bought a book called Birds of Peru.
-It turns out the species is an Andean guan.
+I later identified it as an Andean guan thanks to a field guide, Birds of Peru.
 The book describes guans as “large, long-tailed, and long-necked birds resembling pheasants or turkeys” with a diet consisting mainly of fruit.

 Rachel gave me a scare at one point climbing some stairs.
 She tottered and fell forward, precariously close to the edge of the trail.
 She said when she felt herself losing her balance, she threw herself down to prevent just that from happening.